Instrumentation

 Sensor instrumentation

-Perfecto supports interaction with the different input sensors of mobile devices in the Perfecto Lab to inject different data to allow easy, reproducible testing of applications.
+Perfecto supports interaction with the different input sensors of mobile devices in Perfecto to inject different data to allow smooth, reproducible testing of applications.
 For example, the image inject functionality allows the tester to provide an image file to the device camera.
-Before using the sensor functionality, the application needs to be instrumented to provide an indication to the Perfecto Lab when the sensor prompts the user for data.
+Before using the sensor functionality, the application needs to be instrumented to provide an indication to Perfecto when the sensor prompts the user for data.

-Perfecto supports an image injection feature that simulates image input from the device camera.
+To simulate image input from the device camera, you can use Perfecto's image injection feature.
 The application must be prepared for image injection during the installation process using sensor instrumentation.

-Perfecto supports a sensor authentication simulation feature that simulates an authorization analysis using the device fingerprint reader or face recognition system.
-Using this feature requires that the application that accesses the authentication sensor be instrumented (with sensor instrumentation) to let the test/automation script identify the activation of the sensor.
+To simulate authorization analysis using the device fingerprint reader or face recognition system, you can use Perfecto 's sensor authentication simulation feature.
+The use of this feature requires that the application accessing the authentication sensor be instrumented (with sensor instrumentation) to let the test/automation script identify the activation of the sensor.

 Biometric authentication on iOS devices